ergoMixer/ergoMixBack/README.md

   * From version `3.0.0 ` database scheme is changed; So, please consider binding to a different location if you have previously used an older version.

   * In order to buy SigmaUSD/SigmaRSV directly from the mixer, DO NOT SET withdrawal address when creating the mix/covert address and use "Set Later" option.
-        Later, at the moment of buying SigmaUSD/SigmaRSV, set withdraw address and choose "AGE USD" option.
+        Later, at the moment of buying SigmaUSD/SigmaRSV, set withdraw address and choose "SIG USD" option.
 Only completed boxes can be used for buying SigmaUSD/SigmaRSV.

   * If you are using manual config file for running mixer, make sure to add this setting in the config file, under section `play.http`, in order to use SigmaUSD/SigmaRSV support:
     ```